subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 ## Introduction

-In Part 1 of this series of articles I took a deep into the science of statistical menchanics, and how it could be used to analyze a system of interacting particles.
+In Part 1 of this series of articles I took a deep dive into the science of statistical menchanics, and how it could be used to analyze a system of interacting particles.
 We came upon the idea of using the energy (or free enegy) of the system as a way to analyze the dynamics of this system, since starting from an arbitrary state, the interactions cause the energy to decrease until it settles to an equilibrium state of low energy.
-This enables us to analyze the phase behavior of comlplex systems such as spin glasses.
+This enables us to analyze the phase behavior of complex systems such as spin glasses.
 In Part 2 I applied these ideas to the analysis of a collection of nodes that could be used to function as an associative memory (the Hopfield Network) or could be used as a generative model (the Boltzmann Machine).
 Once again the idea of network dynamics governed by the system energy function played a central part.
+However now the energy funcion was determined by the (training) data whose distribution the network was trying to mirror.
 Another crtical idea introduced was the concept of hidden or latent states which enabled the Boltzmann Machine to model more complex energy functions for the visible portion of the state.

 In Part 3 I looked at modern diffusion models and how these could be regarded as modern versions of the Boltzmann Machine.
 Diffusion models are also based on the idea of a system energy function, but now it is a complex creature that is modeled by artificial neural networks with hundreds of millions of parameters.
 In the process we moved past the idea of modeling the details of the interactions between the system nodes.
-The system dynamics can be captured by changes in the energy function value, and when it settles into an equilibrium state then it correspondes to a generated image.
+The system dynamics can be captured by changes in the energy function value, and it settles into an equilibrium state that is distributed according to the training data.
-However unlike the Boltzmann machine, diffusion models don't require the incorporation of hidden states, since the complexity of the energy function is captured by the use of an artificial neural network to model it.
+However unlike the Boltzmann machine, diffusion models don't require the incorporation of hidden states, since the complexity of the energy function is captured by the use of an artificial neural network.

-In this article I am going talk about the imlications of these ideas for models of biological brains, i.e., the field of neuroscience.
+In this article we will investigate the implications of these ideas for models of biological brains, i.e., the field of neuroscience.
 Both brains and modern generative AI systems seem to be doing similar things, i.e., they are both able to create images (our vision system) and generate language.
-This had resulted in a search for micro circuits in the brain whose inter-connection architecture resembles an artificial neural network such as a transformer.
+This has resulted in a search for micro circuits in the brain whose inter-connection architecture resembles  artificial neural networks such as a transformer.
 However no such micro circuit has been found.
-We will examine this problem from the perspective of modern diffusion models, and show that a tractable model for the brain can be obtained at the level of energy functions created due to neurons interacting with each other, and once we have this energy function, then the generation of images or language by the brain can be understood as being driven the dynamics of this energy function settling into states of minimum energy.
+We will examine this problem from the perspective of modern EBMs based on diffusions, and show that a plausible top-down model for the brain can be created at the level of energy functions.
+In the brain these energy functions are due to neurons interacting with each other, however in our model for the brain, the energy function can be learnt from data generated by the brain in the form of images or langauge.
+The important point is that to make our model behave like the brain, all we need to do is to match their energy functions, without worrying about the details of the brain's micro-circuitry.
+By doing this the model will be able to generate images or language just like the biological brain, and perhaps this is the secret to the success of modern generative AI.

 Within this framework artificial neural networks such as the transformer are not modeling the details of the micro circuits in the brain, but are instead modeling the brains energy function.
-The millions of parameters of this energy function can be estimated by examining the output of thye brain namely images and language.
 Hence trying to find a transformer look alike micro circuit in the brain is a futile exercise.

 As we will see, the mapping between models in neuroscience and EBM based diffusion models becomes: